 To overcome this challenge, Cloudhelix proposed a dedicated mobile VMware-based cluster, hosed in a flight case so that it could be easily shipped to Dubai and deployed.
 This solution is known as the Converged Cloud Stack.

 A dedicated flight case would allow our client to process confidential data while ensuring maximum security, as the hardware is on-site and dedicated solely to one project or type of activity.
 Couple this with the performance required to process the large amounts of data associated with forensic activity and an uncontested, bare-metal cloud becomes a brilliant solution to our client’s particular challenge.

 In only six working days, the hardware had been delivered to our Edinburgh office, built, configured and shipped to Dubai.
-With our client’s fixed goal in mind, our team pulled out all the stops to have the Black Box on the ground in the Middle East as fast as possible, although our standard lead time for a mobile VMware cluster is usually 30 working days.
+With our client’s fixed goal in mind, our team pulled out all the stops to have the Stack on the ground in the Middle East as fast as possible, although our standard lead time for a mobile VMware cluster is usually 30 working days.

 These delays at customs could have spelt disaster for the project, putting it on hold for an undisclosed amount of time, but having anticipated some delay at one or both borders, Cloudhelix had a contingency plan ready and waiting to ensure there was no ‘dead time’ in the project delivery.

 A solution with the necessary virtual machines to run Relativity, but small enough to be carried onboard a commercial flight, was sent to Dubai along with one of our Cloud Architects.
 While less powerful than the dedicated flight case, and only a temporary solution, it allowed our client to begin testing and utilising the Relativity software thus ensuring key preparatory stages were taking place while the flight case was being processed.